New! Nature activities for young children.

 Each activity contains background information for adults, preparation steps, and materials needed to lead each experience.

 Group experiences, for example Exploring the Neighborhood and Enjoying Snacks Together, encourage conversation and interaction with others, and free exploration suggests ways children can explore topics on their own through Art, Outdoor Play, Discovery Tables, Math and Manipulatives, Dramatic Play, and Woodworking.

-The 12 activities and hundreds of ideas for fun, hands-on experiences are organized into three sections:
+The 12 activities and more than 250 fun, hands-on learning experiences are organized into three sections:

 Exploring Nature with the Senses